The Medimmune Protein and Peptide Science Award - 2019

 The Protein and Peptide Science Group (PPSG) is pleased to announce that the winner of the 2017 Medimmune Protein and Peptide Science Award is Professor Ali Tavassoli, University of Southampton.

 Ali receives this award for his work on genetically-encoded cyclic peptide libraries and their use for identifying inhibitors of a variety of protein-protein interactions.
-Ali’s work has resulted in several first in class protein-protein interaction inhibitors that are currently being developed towards the clinic.
+Ali’s work has resulted in several first-in-class protein-protein interaction inhibitors that are currently being developed towards the clinic.

 Professor Ali Tavassoli will give the Pleanary Lecture, at the 2018 PPSG Early Stage Researcher Meeting.